 For big Boscov's spenders, the Boscov's Credit Card can offer decent rewards, but other consumers are more likely to only notice its limitations — like the fact that the Boscov's rewards certificates are much like the Boscov's Credit Card itself: only usable for Boscov's purchases.

-Furthermore, the requirement to reach at least $300 in spending before you can start earning may exclude a number of customers, and the low 1% and 2% rewards rates for the lower earnings tiers are easily matched — if not beaten — by the majority of open-loop rewards credit cards.
+Furthermore, the requirement to reach at least 500 points before you can earn a $5 "B Rewarded" Certificate may not appeal to a number of customers, and the low 2% rewards rates for the lower earnings tiers are easily matched — if not beaten — by the majority of open-loop rewards credit cards.
 And those rewards will be usable for purchases anywhere your card is accepted.

 Cash Back